UV air purifier is the most effective way of killing germs in the air.

 - Palma Rosa Essential Oil — Cymbopogon martini

-Clean or disinfect everyday objects to reduce the risk of getting bacterial and virus infection.
-Germs are tougher than most think and will harbor on objects we are frequent in contact with.
-This includes grabbing handles, cellphone, doorknob, staircase rail, faucet, refrigerator handle, and more.
-When we touched our face, nose, and even mouth with our infested hand, we are indirectly exposing ourself to the germs.
+Clean or disinfect everyday objects to reduce the risk of getting bacterial and virus infections.
+Germs are tougher than most think and will harbor things we are frequently in contact with.
+This includes grabbing handles, cellphones, doorknob, staircase rail, faucet, refrigerator handle, and more.
+We indirectly expose ourselves to germs when touching our face, nose, and even mouth with our infested hands.

-For household objects that you are less frequent in contact with, you can clean or disinfect once a week or even a month accordingly.
+For household objects you are less frequent in contact with, you can clean or disinfect once a week or even a month accordingly.
 This includes countertops, kitchen floor, shelf, stairs, sofa, and table.
-For smaller items like towel, soft toys, cups, plates, you can toss it in a washing machine or dishwasher.
+You can toss them in a washing machine or dishwasher for smaller items like towels, soft toys, cups, and plates.

-Trash contains food waste, leftover spills, spoil eggs, dirty diaper, and other stuff that is full of germs.
+Trash contains food waste, leftover spills, bad eggs, dirty diapers, and other stuff that is full of germs.
 Take out the garbage at least once a day and spray the bin with a sanitizer to prevent bacteria growth.
-Use a plastic can liner to prevent trash spills and leakage that encourage the growth of germs.
-Always separate wet and dry trash (paper, box, plastic) to better manage your trash loads.
+Use a plastic can liner to avoid spills of trash and leakage that encourage the development of germs.
+Always separate wet and dry waste (paper, box, plastic) to manage your trash loads better.

 No one should wear their shoes indoors.
-What’s underneath your food wear is usually dust, dirt and even feces that is filled with bacterial germs.
-A study from the University of Arizona shows there are more than 400,000 types of bacteria outside of the home.
+What’s underneath your food wear is usually dust, dirt, and even feces filled with bacterial germs.
+A study from the University of Arizona shows more than 400,000 types of bacteria outside of the home.
 So why do you want to transfer the outdoor contaminants into your home?

-For those that insist on wearing shoes indoor, use doormat and try to scrub off as much dirt as you can.
-Remember to clean the doormat regularly as it can be very dirty on frequent use.
-You do not want the doormat contributing to more germs to your shoes.
+For those that insist on wearing shoes indoors, use a doormat and try to scrub off as much dirt as you can.
+Remember to clean the doormat regularly as it can be filthy on frequent use.
+You do not want the doormat contributing to more germs in your shoes.

-Dogs and cats mucus, saliva, urine, feces, and dead skin cells all contain germs.
-This applies even for a hypoallergenic breed that is supposedly allergen-free.
+Dogs and cats’ mucus, saliva, urine, feces, and dead skin cells all contain germs.
+This applies even to a hypoallergenic breed that is supposedly allergen-free.
 So to keep germs at a contained level, try not to have pets inside the house.
-If you must, limit their activity space and always vacuum and mop the floor every day is possible.
-Also, groom them every day and bath them with good conditioner shampoo to reduce shedding.
+If you must, limit their activity space and always vacuum and mop the floor every day if possible.
+Also, groom them every day and bathe them with good conditioner shampoo to reduce shedding.

-Home pest problems like rats, cockroaches, and gecko are also a germs carrier.
-They carry diseases like Hantavirus, leptospirosis, encephalitis, and E.coli that can be transmitted to human.
+Home pest problems like rats, cockroaches, and geckos are also germs carriers.
+They carry diseases like Hantavirus, leptospirosis, encephalitis, and E.coli that can be transmitted to humans.
 Use bait or traps to catch them out or hire professional pest control.

 Filters can get clogged from dust, hair, mold, and germs over time.
-When the filter is completely covered with particles, no air will be able to pass through.
+When the filter is completely covered with particles, no air will pass through.
 A dirty filter can do the opposite by spreading more pollutants and cause airborne germs to stay linger in a room.
-To prevent this from happening, make sure all ventilation filters are clean or replace properly.
-While you’re at it, make sure all HVAC or air conditioner are maintained according to schedule.
-Check for any condensation, water infiltration, leakage or mold infestation.
+To prevent this from happening, make sure all ventilation filters are clean or replaced properly.
+While you’re at it, make sure all HVAC or air conditioners are maintained according to schedule.
+Check for any condensation, water infiltration, leakage, or mold infestation.